noahmlee/lost-cove/content/Notes/AWS.md

 ---
 ## AWS (Amazon Web Services)

-AWS is the toolbox you open when you want to deploy something to the cloud — storage, servers, databases, you name it.
+AWS is the toolbox you open when you want to deploy something to the cloud.
+Storage, servers, databases, you name it.
 It's vast, powerful, and a little overwhelming at first.
 But once you learn what you actually _need_, it becomes way more manageable.

 ---